Louise of Lorraine: Queen

-Queen Dowager
+Queen dowager

 After the assassination of her husband by the Dominican Jacques Clément on 1 August 1589, Louise fell into a state of permanent depression and began to dress in white, the traditional mourning colour of French queens, being nicknamed the "White Queen".
 As a dower land, she received the Duchy of Berry during her lifetime.
 She was working to rehabilitate the memory of her husband, who had been excommunicated after the assassination of the Cardinal of Guise.
 On 6 September 1589, barely a month after the death of her husband, Louise asked Henry IV to clear her late husband's name, and on 20 January 1594, she officially demanded the rehabilitation of Henry III at a ceremony in Nantes.

 Following her husband's death and for the next 11 years, Louise lived at the Château de Chenonceau, which she received as inheritance from her mother-in-law; she installed her room on the second floor, and she covered the walls with black.
 The decor was rather somber with the attributes ordinarily reserved for mourning: crosses, shovels and tips of the burial, cornucopia shedding tears.
 This black and silver decoration was reproduced on the curtains of the bed and the windows.
 But the castle being mired in debts and having not itself a huge pension, she bequeathed it to her niece Françoise of Lorraine, the only surviving child and heiress of her brother, who later married César de Bourbon, Duke of Vendôme (illegitimate son of King Henri IV and Gabrielle d'Estrées).

 Louise died in the Château de Moulins in Moulins, Allier on 29 January 1601 and all her property was distributed or used to pay her debts.
 In September 1603, a papal bull ordered the construction of a Convent of Capuchins in Paris to bury her, which was done on 20 March 1608.
 Her remains, found in October 1805, are located since 1817 in the royal crypt of Saint Denis Basilica.
-She was the only Queen consort prior to the French Revolution to actually be buried in a tomb bearing her name in Saint-Denis.
+She was the only queen consort prior to the French Revolution actually to be buried in a tomb bearing her name in Saint-Denis.